goabstract/Marketing-for-Engineers/README.md

 * [Upgrade Emails that Convert](https://customer.io/blog/upgrade-email-templates.html) by customer.io team.
 * [3 Lessons Learned From Testing Hundreds Of Onboarding Emails](https://www.groovehq.com/blog/email-onboarding-optimization) by Alex Turnbull, Groove founder.
 * [How to Bring Inactive Users Back from the Dead with Emails](https://www.appcues.com/blog/how-to-bring-inactive-users-back-from-the-dead/) by Ty Magnin from Appcues.
+* And finally, [User Onboarding isn’t a feature, it’s an evolving quality of your entire customer experience](https://medium.com/help-scout/user-onboarding-isn-t-a-feature-230455e7e41a) via Samuel Hulick.

 For getting an inspiration for your onboarding emails you can check some examples from popular companies:
 * [Email copy from great companies](http://www.goodemailcopy.com/) by Front or [Really Good Emails site](https://reallygoodemails.com/).